 It is possible to grow rice at home, but you need to be realistic in your expectations—you won’t be able to harvest enough rice for more than a meal or two even if things go well.
-Because growing rice requires a lot of space, water, and a long, warm growing season of 160 to 180 days, much more than any other garden crop.
-In most areas, this means starting the rice indoors under growth lights.
-Rice also requires a lot of space and water, so you need to have irrigation in place.
+Growing a significant crop of rice requires a lot of space, water, and a long, warm growing season of 160 to 180 days.
+In most areas, this means starting the rice indoors under grow lights.

-Growing rice in your own back yard or on your porch is rather a fun project with kids to show them what’s involved in getting a bowl of rice on the dinner table.
+Growing rice in your backyard or on your porch is a fun project with kids to show them what’s involved in getting a bowl of rice on the dinner table.
 After growing rice yourself, you’ll better understand the Chinese proverb, “Every grain of rice in your bowl is won by the sweat of the farmer’s brow.”

 |Botanical Name||Oryza sativa|